zither/slim-chinese-documentation/docs/concepts/di.md

 To override a Slim application dependency, inject your own Pimple service before you invoke the Slim application's `run()` method.
 You may override any of these default application services:

 settings
-:   This service must return a new instance of `\Slim\Interfaces\ConfigurationInterface`.
+:   This service must return a new instance of `\Slim\Interfaces\ConfigurationInterface`（译者注：该接口已经从框架中移除。）.

 environment
 :   This service must return a new instance of `\Slim\Interfaces\EnvironmentInterface`.